Daniel: Chapter 10

 Eyes | Lamps of fire | Flame of fire, Revelation 1:14 |

-Feet | the color of polished brass | Like fine brass, Revelation 1:15 |
+Arms and Feet | Color of polished brass | Like fine brass, Revelation 1:15 |

 Voice | Of a multitude | Of many waters, Revelation 1:15 |

-In Daniel 10:10, there appears to be an angel who touches Daniel and helped to set him up on his knees and hands.
+In Daniel 10:10, there appears to be an angel who touches Daniel and helped to set him up upon his knees and hands.
 This angel is not named, so he may or may not be Gabriel.
 To keep from distracting from his message, the name of this angel is of no consequence.
 The main issue is what the angel reveals to Daniel.

 In Daniel 10:11, the angel tells Daniel of the favored relationship that he has with the Lord, and then encouraged Daniel to stand up.
-Though Daniel heard and did as he was told, he was physically still shaken at the awesome sight that was developing before him.
+Though Daniel heard and did as he was told, he was still shaken at the awesome sight that was developing before him.

-It is vital for the Christian today to understand that the prayers of the righteous are effectual, James 5:16.
+It is vital for the Christian believer today to understand that the prayers of the righteous are effectual, James 5:16.
 For through prayer and fasting some spirits can be expelled, Mark 9:25-29.
 The following list provides further reasons and outcomes from prayer as evidenced in scripture.

 - We fight against powers and principalities, Ephesians 6:10-18

-- There is order within both the physical and spiritual realms, Jude 8-10 (dispute between Satan and Michael)
+- There is order within both the physical and spiritual realms, Jude 1:8-10 (dispute between Satan and Michael)

 - Satan is ruler of the kingdoms of this world which he used to tempt Christ, Matthew 4:8-11